JemRF/RF-Documentation/pages/mydoc/cr2032_battery_testing.md

 |    4   |  9-10  |
 |    5   |  10-11  |

  The chart below is the summary of the batteries tested so far.
-It compares, their cost (if bought 10 at a time) and how they performed.
+It compares their cost (if bought 10 at a time) and how they performed.
 The rating was based on how long they remained above the cut off, with the best being #1.
 I weighted the cost of the battery with the performance to create the Cost(C)/ Performance(P) value, and ordered the chart by the C/P Order.

 |Brand  |Code for Testing   |General Cost   |Performance    |Cost Per Performance|C/P Order|
 |-------|-------------------|:---------------:|:---------------:|:--------------:|:-----------:|